 - Snackchats requires preparations, and I know I will not be great at “live” presentations

 - I’m more in the introvert side.
-It require quite a bit of energy to ask interests, worrying if people.
-Sharing when I feel like it is a way that fits me and I’m satisfied with.
+It require quite a bit of energy to ask interests, worrying if people shows up.
+Sharing when I feel like it is easier mentally.

 - My envy to create educative content isn’t always consistent.
 There is some days where I will be more encline to share it and some where I’ll not feel like it.